-- Give to your child as you have been told by the doctor.
-This drug is not to be given every day.
-Be sure you know how to give this drug.
+- Take as you have been told by your doctor.
+This drug is not to be used every day.
+Be sure you know how to use this drug.

 - How this drug is taken may change based on blood work results, side effects, and how well the drug is working.

 - You will need to take special care when handling this drug.
 Check with the doctor or pharmacist to see how to handle this drug.

 - Drink lots of noncaffeine liquids unless told to drink less liquid by your doctor.